Spyro: PlayStation exclusivity (1998–2000)

 Spyro the Dragon was released in North America on 9 September 1998 and Europe on 23 October 1998 for the PlayStation.
 It is a platform game that placed the player as Spyro, a small purple dragon set with the task of freeing his fellow dragons from crystal prisons, which are scattered around their world.
 Each level is accessed through 'portals' from a main world.
 The game closes out with the climactic battle between Spyro and the primary antagonist, Gnasty Gnorc.
 The game sold well, with a total of five million copies being sold worldwide.
 The game received favorable reviews from IGN giving Spyro the Dragon a 9 out of 10.
 It received acclaim for its musical score by Stewart Copeland.

 Ripto's Rage!, known as Gateway to Glimmer in PAL regions, followed on from the success of the first title, making its release on 2 November 1999 in North America and 5 November 1999 in Europe for the PlayStation.
 The game introduced new characters including Hunter, a cheetah; Elora, a faun; The Professor, a mole; and Zoe, a fairy.
 The structure of the game is similar to the first, with levels being accessed from the three main home worlds: Summer Forest, Autumn Plains, and Winter Tundra.
 The game ends with the climactic duel between Spyro and the primary antagonist, Ripto.
 The game introduces some abilities for Spyro, including hovering after a glide, swimming underwater, climbing ladders, head-bashing, and the ability to use power-ups.
 Like its predecessor, it was critically acclaimed.

 Year of the Dragon was released in North America on 24 October 2000 and Europe on 10 November 2000 for the PlayStation, and it was Insomniac's last Spyro game.
 In the game, the dragons are celebrating the Year of the Dragon, an event held every twelve years in which new dragon eggs arrive in the dragon worlds.
-Bianca, an anthropomorphic rabbit, steals the eggs, and Spyro follows her down a rabbit hole.
-The rabbit hole leads to the Forgotten Realms, which are under the rule of the game's primary antagonist, The Sorceress, to whom Bianca is apprenticed.
+Bianca, an anthropomorphic rabbit and apprentice to the primary antagonist, The Sorceress, invades the Dragon Realms to steal the dragon eggs.
+During her escape, Spyro pursues Bianca down a rabbit hole that serves as a portal to the Forgotten Realms.
+This long-abandoned territory is governed by The Sorceress, who seeks the dragon eggs to harness their wings and restore magic to her fading domain.
 As in the previous games, levels are accessed from a central home world, of which there are four: Sunrise Spring, Midday Gardens, Evening Lake, and Midnight Mountain.
 The game also features levels in which the player controls "Sparx", Spyro's companion dragonfly, in a bird's eye view shooting game as well as four new playable characters: Sheila the Kangaroo, Sgt.
 Byrd the Penguin, Bentley the Yeti, and Agent 9 the Monkey.